atlasxomics/ShinyCell/README.md

 # Quick Start Guide
-The shiny app currently contains eleven tabs , and this might be developed to more tabs in future.
+Please first check [here](https://github.com/SGDDNB/ShinyCell#quick-start-guide) for a quick guide.
+The main differences between original and the version in this repository is the ability of visualization two different samples side by side.
-In the tab called Bubbleplot/Heatmap user can plot heatmap of the input genes.
-This tab is using Complexheatmap package and depending on the number of imported genes and the user local system, it might take a few minutes.
-This tab is under development and currently only support Heatmaps.
+The current version contains eleven tabs , and this might be developed to more tabs in future.